 Mourning Versus Feelings of Hopelessness

 Mourning is important in any loss.
 Self-criticism isn’t.
 Here’s what Freud said:

 “The disturbance of self-regard is absent in mourning, but otherwise the features are the same … loss of interest in the outside world … loss of capacity to adopt any new object of love … turning away from any activity that is not connected with thoughts of [the one you love].” (p.
 244)

-The way melancholia (or hopelessness) shakes up your self-esteem does not have to be a part of grief.
-And, in fact, loss of self-esteem (even self-hate) makes mourning harder.
+The way melancholia (or feelings of hopelessness) shakes up your self-esteem doesn’t have to be a part of grief.
+In fact, loss of self-esteem (even self-hate) makes mourning harder.

-This loss of self-respect can occur to an even larger degree in situations where you’ve been jilted or experienced unrequited love.
-It’s easy to fall into a sense of humiliation, believing there is something wrong with you.
-And that that is the reason you weren’t loved.
-You might even tell yourself, you’re just unlovable.
+This kind of self-attack happens to an even larger degree in situations where you’ve been jilted or have experienced unrequited love.
+It’s easy to fall into a sense of being humiliated, believing there is something wrong with you.
+And, that that is the reason you “weren’t loved.”
+You might even tell yourself that you’re just unlovable.

 Stages Of Grief

 Elizabeth Kubler-Ross’s 5 stages of grief have been around since 1969.
 Yet, they aren’t really “stages” at all.
 They’re feelings.
 And, they don’t come in any particular order.
 You might feel all of them at one point or another.
 You might feel some; or none.
 You’ll grieve in your own way.
 Everyone’s grief is different.

 Yet, you might identify with some of these emotional experiences, having to live in the absence of the person you love.
 These feelings are common.
 They’re also part of a major breakup with someone important to you, or in unrequited love.